Jennifer Wexton: 2018

 In April 2017, Wexton announced that she would run in the Democratic primary for the 10th district.
 Her state senate district included much of the eastern portion of the congressional district, wrapping around Leesburg and Sterling.
 In June 2018 she won a six-way primary to become the Democratic nominee.
 She defeated Alison Friedman, Lindsey Davis Stover, Deep Sran, Dan Helmer, Paul Pelletier, and Julia Biggins in the Democratic primary.
 In the November general election she defeated Republican incumbent Barbara Comstock with 56% of the vote to Comstock's 44%.

-Wexton is only the fifth person to represent the district since its creation in 1953, and the second Democrat.
-The first was Joe Fisher, who served from 1975 to 1981.
-Her victory resulted in the Democrats holding every seat based in the Washington suburbs.
+Wexton's victory meant that a Democrat would represent the 10th district for the first time since 1981.
+The district had been represented by a Republican in Congress for 60 of the previous 66 years.
+Wexton's victory also meant that until the next voting cycle, no Republicans would represent a congressional district in the immediate Washington, D.C. region.

 2020

-Wexton was reelected to a second term in 2020, defeating the Republican nominee, former U.S. Marine Aliscia Andrews.
+Wexton was reelected to a second term in 2020, defeating the Republican nominee, former U.S. marine Aliscia Andrews.

 2022

-Wexton was reelected to a third term in 2022, defeating Republican nominee and U.S. Navy veteran Hung Cao, 52.9% to 47.1%.
+Wexton was reelected to a third term in 2022, defeating Republican nominee and U.S. Navy veteran Hung Cao, 53.2% to 46.7%.